lucadellalib/tensor-field-networks/README.md

-# Tensor Field Network for Rotation Equivariance in 3D Point Cloud Classification
+# Tensor Field Networks for Rotation Equivariance in 3D Point Cloud Classification

 TensorFlow implementation of Tensor Field Networks (https://arxiv.org/abs/1802.08219).
 Extended version of the code in https://github.com/tensorfieldnetworks/tensorfieldnetworks/tree/949e64ac6e069c2f1bfbcbf30d13f696a970488a. **Batch learning is now supported**.
 The proposed models are tested on ModelNet40 point cloud dataset (https://modelnet.cs.princeton.edu/).
 Developed and tested on Ubuntu 18.04 LTS.